Jesus is describing the meaning of the analogy or parable of the farmer and the seed.

-In most of those translations, instead of being translated to "the Teachings," as it is in the Lost Gospels of Jesus, sectarian translations use "the word."
+In most of those translations, instead of being translated to "the Teachings," some translations use "the word."

 They are inferring "the word" as in "the word of God."

 Yes, many teachers talk about the "word of God."
 But what does it mean?
 Are they speaking of God speaking just one word?
 And what "word" would that be?

 If not, they should be saying "words of God."

 But no, they say "word of God" is not literal.
 Well, why can't they speak of God literally?
 Because they do not represent God.
 So they have to resort to allegory.

 The Greek word λόγος (logos) actually means "knowledge," "doctrine" or "teachings."
 Jesus wasn't speaking of one word.
 Jesus is speaking of a collection of words: Teachings: The teachings regarding our relationship with the Supreme Being.